AdrielleRivera/Dennise-Bello---Portfolio/README.md

 Added Page 10: "Sample Events Products Page" (refer to Canva design).
 Note: Delays due to illness recovery and a busy schedule.
 Thank you for your patience and support.

+20/12/2024

+Added page 11 for the Work Experience section. (refer to Canva design).

 ```````````````
 Key Learnings